-5 Reel vs 3 reel slots
+5 Reel vs 3 Reel Slots

 Whilst the best online casinos can boast of hundreds of slot games to play, these are often broken down into smaller categories making it easier for players to find the types of game within the genre that they most enjoy.
 One of the common ways casinos will marshal their huge armies of slots is by the rank of 3 reel and 5 reel formats.

 The key differences?
 Well, there’ll be no prizes for guessing that one type has three reels and the other five reels, but there is also a certain type of style that goes with each category.
 Perhaps most obviously, online 3-reel slot machines often closely resemble the look and feel of original, simple electro-mechanical ‘one-armed bandits’ found in real-world casinos, pubs and clubs in the past.
-5 reel slots offer more complexity and use the freedoms of ‘virtual reels’ to offer bonus symbols and special features old-school slots (before the video game age) could only dream of.
+5 reel slots offer more complexity and use the freedom of ‘virtual reels’ to offer bonus symbols and special features old-school slots (before the video game age) could only dream of.

 - 3 Reel Slots – By virtue of only having three reels, these slot machines cannot offer the same range of paylines possible with five reels in play, indeed many plays with just a single payline.
 Sounds dull?
 Don’t bet on it.
 3 reel slots still exist because they are damn good fun to play, and having a zillion paylines is not the be all and end all of the great slot gaming.